-- 1. The Plaintiff refers to: - (a) an article published in the online edition of the Australian Financial Review on 3 May 2014 and headed "\$110,000 fine treat for ride-share drivers";

-- (b) an article published in the online edition of the Australian Financial Review on 4 October 2014 and headed "Stings fail to faze Uber's management"; - (c) an article published in the online edition of the Sydney Morning Herald on 17 June 2014 headed "NSW cracks down on Uber ride-sharing"; - (d) an article published in the online news and information site www.zdnet.com on 15 January 2015 headed "NSW govt hauls Uber drivers to court"; - (e) an article published in the online edition of the Sydney Morning Herald on 16 March 2015 headed "UberX drivers hauled through the courts, as Uber appeals to public for support"; - (f) a NSW Government Point to Point Transport Taskforce Discussion Paper dated August 2015; - (g) a media release from the RMS dated 27 September 2015; - (h) an article published on the news.com.au online news reporting service on 28 September 2015 headed "NSW Government suspends licences of 40 UberX drivers"; - (i) an NSW Government Point to Point Transport Taskforce Report to the Minister for Transport and Infrastructure dated November 2015; and - (j) the Uber Inc Prospectus, including at pp 54-55. - 2.
-Copies of the documents referred to above may be inspected by appointment at the Melbourne offices of the solicitors for the Plaintiff. - 3.
-Further particulars may be provided after discovery.
+- 1. The Plaintiff refers to: - (a) an article published in the online edition of the Australian Financial Review on 3 May 2014 and headed "\$110,000 fine treat for ride-share drivers"; - (b) an article published in the online edition of the Australian Financial Review on 4 October 2014 and headed "Stings fail to faze Uber's management"; - (c) an article published in the online edition of the Sydney Morning Herald on 17 June 2014 headed "NSW cracks down on Uber ride-sharing"; - (d) an article published in the online news and information site www.zdnet.com on 15 January 2015 headed "NSW govt hauls Uber drivers to court"; - (e) an article published in the online edition of the Sydney Morning Herald on 16 March 2015 headed "UberX drivers hauled through the courts, as Uber appeals to public for support"; - (f) a NSW Government Point to Point Transport Taskforce Discussion Paper dated August 2015; - (g) a media release from the RMS dated 27 September 2015; - (h) an article published on the news.com.au online news reporting service on 28 September 2015 headed "NSW Government suspends licences of 40 UberX drivers"; - (i) an NSW Government Point to Point Transport Taskforce Report to the Minister for Transport and Infrastructure dated November 2015; and - (i) the Uber Inc Prospectus, including at pp 54-55; - (k) Horton Rhodes Legal were engaged by one or more of the Uber Entities to facilitate payment of Regulatory Fines incurred by UberX Partners in the course of providing UberX in New South Wales; - (I) Horton Rhodes Legal paid at least \$29,500 to the State Debt Recovery Office in relation to at least 26 Regulatory Fines incurred by UberX Partners in the course of providing UberX in New South Wales; - (m) From time to time, each of Uber Australia, Uber BV and Rasier Operations deposited money into the Brand Partners trust account.